openlab-at-city-tech/openlab/wp-content/plugins/broken-link-checker/readme.txt

 Oh, and one more thing… we hope you enjoy our free offerings as much as we’ve loved making them for you!

 == Changelog ==

+= 2.2.0 =
+* New: Edit and Unlink broken links in Cloud Engine.
+* Fix: Editor access blocked in Local Engine.
+* Enhance: PHP 8.1 and 8.2 compatibility.

 = 2.1.0 =
 * Improved admin menus, so they are separated to Cloud and Local Engine.